Updated: April 16, 2026

 -

-Global Talent Stream – For employers seeking unique skills or in-demand workers to help scale and grow their business quickly.
+Global Talent Stream in Canada – For employers seeking unique skills or in-demand workers to help scale and grow their business quickly.

 -